 AHN will contact the Host if it is found that a Host has been overpaid for a placement.
 Any excess funds are to be reimbursed to AHN via one of the methods.

 As required by law, those who receive stipend payments in excess of $600/year will receive an IRS 1099-MISC form from AHN.
 The form will identify your total receipts over the course of a calendar year.
 You will only receive one form, even if you hosted more than once, with a grand total of your stipends.
 This is the gross receipts for your service as a homestay Host, not your taxable income from hosting.
 The IRS and state and local authorities will tax your net income, which means you take your gross stipend, deduct the expenses directly associated with Hosting and then declare the balance as taxable income.
 For most Hosts, this balance is negligible after you adjust for room and board expenses.
 More information on Tax can be found here: http://www.homestaynetwork.com/hosting/homestay-tax-questions/.
 To ensure accuracy, you will be required to complete a W9 form with the details for the person that is receiving the payment.
 This needs to be supplied to AHN prior to receiving payments.

 This policy is subject to change at any time.
 AHN is not responsible for payments missed or delayed as a result of a bank holiday, natural disaster or major system failure.
 You (the Host) must notify AHN immediately if you feel you have not been paid the full amount for a placement; AHN can only adjust a payment against your most recent reimbursement and cannot backdate beyond that period.
-AHN takes no responsibility for the retrieval of funds made to an incorrect bank account provided by a host.
+AHN takes no responsibility for the retrieval of funds made to an incorrect bank account provided by a Host.

 Updated November 2019